oslabs-beta/DevDux/README.md

 4. Push to the Branch (`git push origin feature/newFeature`)
 5. Open a Pull Request

+## Reporting Issues

+Report bugs [here](https://github.com/oslabs-beta/DevDux/issues).
+When possible provide a screen shot of the item that is not being displayed.
+Report the following:

+1. Type of React component (Class Based, Functional Definition, Arrow function definition)
+1. Location where component was exported.
+In place or a seperate location.
+1. Information relavant to the item that is not being displayed.
+What was missing/not displayed?
+Where is the item located that is not being displayed with relation to the rest of the file.

 ## License

 This project is licensed under the Mozilla Public License.
-For more information see the LICENSE file in the repository or visit Mozilla's offical page [here](https://www.mozilla.org/en-US/MPL/).
+For more information see the [`LICENSE`](https://github.com/oslabs-beta/DevDux/blob/main/devdux/LICENSE) file in the repository or visit Mozilla's offical page [here](https://www.mozilla.org/en-US/MPL/).

 ## Creators

 - [Kara Chisholm](https://github.com/kkchis)